openapx/r-service-txflow/README.md

 DELETE /api/work/<work>/<reference>
 ```

-Deletes an existing data file or blob from the specified work area.
+Drops an existing data file or blob from the specified work area.

 The reference is either the data file or blob `blobs` reference or work area
 `name`.